eXigentCoder/swagger-spec-express/README.md

 Please note that this module is still heavily under development, more information to come.

 ##todo##
+Low - Currently populating rootDocument.responses but then injecting the responses directly into the operation.
+Should use the $ref
+Low - Currently populating rootDocument.parameters but then injecting the responses directly into the operation.
+Should use the $ref
-validation of the add common item methods to ensure only the correct properties are added validation of the metadata add set in parameter etc when adding params throw error if last path wasn't found update method signatures in map-metadata-to-operation for parameters, if there is a name conflict throw an error, since you could have filter in query or header etc check all responses for models validate json after compile move common responses to the root.responses and reference from there rather than injecting it into the operation feature for common header responses
+Low - validation of the add common item methods to ensure only the correct properties are added - will be okay if we validate the full doc and spit out the errors, check after
+Low - validation of the metadata add - will be okay if we validate the full doc and spit out the errors, check after Med - validate json after compile
+High - throw error if last path wasn't found
+High - feature for common header responses